john314thegeekygenius/CKGBA/README.md

 All cases where a new object is created via GetNewObj(), if the object name 'new' it must be changed to 'ck_newobj'

-Also, the function CK_SetSprite() must be called after the object is created, but before NewState() is called, in order to set the sprite type correctly.
+Also, the function NewState() now takes an extra parameter - The type of sprite denoted with 'CKS_'